DOI10.47051/ZJNS9475

 Figure 2: Distribution of Lepidoblepharis peraccae in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Lepidoblepharis, which comes from the Greek words lepidos (meaning “scale”) and blepharis (meaning “eyelash”),9 refers to the scaly supraciliary flaps that are characteristic to this group of geckos.10 The specific epithet peraccae honors Mario Giacinto Peracca (1861–1923), an Italian herpetologist who described the genus Lepidoblepharis.3
+Etymology: The generic name Lepidoblepharis comes from the Greek words lepidos (=scale) and blepharis (=eyelash),9 and refers to the scaly supraciliary flaps.10 The specific epithet peraccae honors Mario Giacinto Peracca (1861–1923), an Italian herpetologist who described the genus Lepidoblepharis.10

 See it in the wild: Although secretive, Chocoan Dwarf-Geckos can be seen with almost complete certainty by carefully raking leaf-litter in forested areas throughout the species’ area of distribution.
 The species is particularly abundant in Centro Científico Río Palenque, Río Silanche Bird Sanctuary, and Kapari Lodge.